nvlohitya/chatbot/README.md

-# This is for chatting amongst your friends
+### This web app helps in chatting amongst your friends